 Do online classes cost more?

 No. PVCC’s tuition is the same for all learning options and is very affordable.
 In fact, the average annual tuition for a full-time student attending one of the MCCCD's ten community colleges is about $2,070 ($85 per credit hour/24 hours/2 semesters).
 Earning scholarships, grants and other aid can also help you lower your costs.

-Are all of PVCC’s classes offered online?
+Are all of PVCC’s classes offered online in Fall 2021?

 What are the minimum system requirements to take Live Online, Online or Hybrid classes?

-To participate in PVCC's Spring 2021 classes, we have free resources available to download or for web access.
+To participate in PVCC's Fall 2021 classes, we have free resources available to download or for web access.
 In addition, you may need a working camera and microphone for your computer.
 For more information, please visit our technology training page.

 Textbook and course materials fees are contributing to the rising cost of higher education.
 To address this challenge, PVCC provides a resource where you can now pursue an entire degree program that offers no cost or low cost (less than $40) textbooks throughout all courses within the program

 I love the flexibility I get from taking online classes.
 The ability to completely schedule my own day has taught me accountability and time management skills.
 I've been able to take more credits this semester towards completing my degree and getting ahead.

 Being a mom means I juggle a lot.
 Live Online classes give me the remote socialization I need, plus I love the immediate feedback from my professors.
 I am able to engage with other students on camera or in the chatbox.
 I feel connected even though I am at home.